Francsimon/Serial-Peripheral-Interface-FPGA-DSP/README.md

 This sample & communication scheme resulted in minimizing the delays in the ADC sampling & SPI transmission of the data from DSP to FPGA.

-For example:

-> Project Name is a cross-platform tool designed to streamline task management and increase productivity.
-It supports task automation, team collaboration, and integrates with popular third-party services.

 ---

 ## Platform Targets